Platform ticket price raised to Rs 50 at key stations in MMR | Business

 The Central Railway has increased the price of platform tickets at some key stations in the Mumbai Metropolitan Region (MMR) to avoid over-crowding during the upcoming summer season in the wake of the COVID-19 pandemic, an official said on Tuesday.

-The new rate came into force on February 24 and will remain effective till June 15 this year, the official said.
+The new rate came into force from March 1 and will remain effective till June 15 this year, the official said.

 ''The decision was taken to prevent over-crowding at these stations during the summer travel rush,'' he said.